-In the sequel, we work with the {\em category of finite sets with a distinguished subset}, denoted $\DSet$, and defined as follows.
+In the sequel, we work with the {\em category of finite sets with a distinguished subset}, which is denoted by~$\DSet$ and defined as follows.
 The objects of $\DSet$ are pairs $(X,X_\star)$, where $X$ is a finite set and $X_\star\subset X$ is a distinguished subset.
-The morphisms from $(X,X_\star)$ to $(Y,Y_\star)$ in $\DSet$ are {\em subset preserving partial maps}, that is, partial maps $f:X\pto Y$ such that $X_\star\subset \dom f$ and $f(X_\star)\subset Y_\star$.
-One easily verifies that $\DSet$ with the composition of morphisms defined as the composition of partial maps and the identity morphism defined as the identity map is indeed a category.
+The morphisms from $(X,X_\star)$ to $(Y,Y_\star)$ in $\DSet$ are {\em subset preserving partial maps}, that is, partial maps $f:X\pto Y$ such that the inclusions $X_\star\subset \dom f$ and $f(X_\star)\subset Y_\star$ are satisfied.
+One easily verifies that~$\DSet$ with the composition of morphisms defined as the composition of partial maps and the identity morphism defined as the identity map is indeed a category.